ccastro25/Setting_up_osTicket/README.md

 Open any browser and type localhost or 127.0.0.1 to see the IIS welcome page.

 2. Download and Install PHP
-Visit the PHP Downloads page.
+Visit the PHP Downloads Page.

-Download the ZIP file: PHP 8.2 (8.2.26) VS16 x64 Non Thread Safe.
+Download the ZIP: PHP 8.2 (8.2.26) VS16 x64 Non Thread Safe.

 Extract the files:

 Right-click the downloaded ZIP file and select Extract All.

-Create a folder named C:\php and extract the files there.
+Create a folder C:\php and extract the files there.

 3. Install PHP Manager
 Download PHP Manager from Google Drive.

 4. Install URL Rewrite Module
-Download from Microsoft IIS and select the x64 installer.
+Download the URL Rewrite Module from Microsoft IIS and select the x64 installer.

 5. Install Microsoft Visual C++ Redistributable
-Visit the Microsoft Visual C++ Redistributable page and download the latest x64 version.
+Visit the Microsoft Visual C++ Redistributable Page and download the latest x64 version.

 6. Download and Install MySQL Community Edition
-Go to MySQL Downloads.
+Go to the MySQL Downloads Page.

 When the "Choosing setup type" screen pops up, select Custom, then click Next.